Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby Open Clusters: Data

-The \texttt{Astrophysical Parameters} is an additional catalog to {\it Gaia} that contains information such as temperature, radius, mass, age, luminosity, stellar surface gravity and some chemical abundances.
-These parameters were computed based on BP/RP and RVS spectra, astrometry and photometry.
-Particularly, to produce a mass estimate for each star, the BaSTI stellar models \citep{hidalgo2018} and the atmospheric parameters ($T_{\text{eff}}$, log $g$, [$M/H$]) were combined for stars with $G<18.25$.
-The mass estimates come from the Final Luminosity Age Mass Estimator (FLAME), the method performs a Monte Carlo bootstrap to produce a sampling of each parameter.
-Then, it computes the estimated parameter as the $50_{\text{th}}$ percentile of the distribution and their lower and upper uncertainties as the $16_{\text{th}}$ and $84_{\text{th}}$ percentiles, respectively (see Section 11.3.6 in \citet{gaiadr32022} for details).
+The Gaia DR3 \texttt{Astrophysical Parameters} catalog is an additional resource to {\it Gaia} that provides key information such as temperature, radius, mass, age, luminosity, stellar surface gravity, and some chemical abundances.
+To estimate the mass of each star, the BaSTI stellar models \citep{hidalgo2018} are combined with atmospheric parameters ($T_{\text{eff}}$, log $g$, [$M/H$]) for stars with $G<18.25$.
+The mass estimates are generated using the Final Luminosity Age Mass Estimator (FLAME), which applies a Monte Carlo bootstrap method to sample each parameter.
+The estimated mass is taken as the $50_{\text{th}}$ percentile of the distribution, while the lower and upper uncertainties correspond to the $16_{\text{th}}$ and $84_{\text{th}}$ percentiles, respectively (see Section 11.3.6 in \citet{gaiadr32022} for further details).
+A cross-match using {\it Gaia} \texttt{source\_id} with Gaia DR3 \texttt{Astrophysical parameters} catalog found that a total of $43,386$ stars have a measured \texttt{mass\_flame} parameter.
+From the cross-match, we look for stars in the main sequence using \texttt{evolstage\_flame} $\leq 360$.
+We note that the \texttt{mass\_flame} reported error sizes are almost always below $10\%$ of the estimated (median) mass.
+The minimum mass possible estimated is $0.5 M_\odot$.

-From the cross-match, we look for stars in the main sequence using the \texttt{evolstage\_flame} $\leq 360$ flag.
-Every open cluster in \citepaperIspace have stars with masses reported in the \texttt{astrophysical parameters}.
-In the worst case, a cluster only has $5$ stars with masses, which is less than $10\%$ of its number of members.
-Therefore, we select clusters with at least $100$ stars with masses and a total of $64$ satisfy that condition.
-By visual inspection, we check their spatial distribution and select a final sample of $15$ open clusters to avoid those with high stretching in the line of sight due to biases in parallax \citep{bailer2015,luri2018}.
-We note that the \texttt{mass\_flame} reported errors sizes are almost always below $10\%$ of the estimated (median) mass.